Theta Alpha Phi: Symbols

 Theta Alpha Phi's motto is "The purpose of playing is...to hold, as 'twere, the mirror up to nature", which is a reference to the "advice to the players" speech in William Shakespeare's Hamlet.

 The fraternity's gold badge is shaped like the comedy and tragedy masks, long associated with the theatrical arts.
 It is crowned with four rubies and bears the black enameled letters Θ, Α and Φ on the left eye, nose and right eye, respectively.

 Its colors are purple and white.
 Its members are called Taffies, TAPs, Thetans, and Thetas.

 Activities

-Theta Alpha Phi presents a national award called the Medallion of Honor, which it purports is the highest national tribute made in educational theatre.
+Theta Alpha Phi presented a national award called the Medallion of Honor, which it purported was the highest national tribute made in educational theatre.
 Theta Alpha Phi's magazine, The Cue, was established in 1922.

 Membership

 Theta Alpha Phi is restricted to four-year or graduate colleges and universities and admits to membership only students of sophomore standing or above.
 Students become eligible after having successfully met a prescribed minimum of experience in directing, writing, acting in, or managing plays.
 Originally, this was specified as having performed two major or four minor roles or having demonstrated proficiency in another aspect of the dramatic arts.